Sangram9697/OnlineCabBookingApp/README.md

 # OnlineCabBookingApp
-  An online Cab Booking App in BlueJ Java that allows users to book rides, view driver details, and calculate fares, enhancing transportation convenience and efficiency.
+  Online Cab Booking App is a ride-hailing application that allows users to book rides easily through their smartphones.
+It connects passengers with drivers of vehicles for hire via the app.
+Users can request a ride, track the driver's location in real-time, and get an estimated fare before the trip begins.
+The app offers various ride options, from budget-friendly to premium services, and payments can be made through the app using multiple methods.
+It provides a convenient and efficient transportation solution.